 Drawing on her significant experience in law firms in New Zealand and London, working in a broad range of civil and regulatory litigation and investigations, Arla works directly with clients and teams of lawyers to provide excellent-quality strategic advice and advocacy.
 Whether in early negotiations of a dispute, formal court proceedings or investigations, she brings sound judgement and depth of experience to assist each client to achieve their goals.

-Arla has over ten years’ experience working in civil and regulatory dispute resolution in law firms in New Zealand and the United Kingdom.
+Arla has over twelve years’ experience working in civil and regulatory dispute resolution in New Zealand and the United Kingdom.
 Her career started in Wellington at Minter Ellison Rudd Watts.
 She then had two periods working in the London office of the United States firm Ropes & Gray as associate and then counsel.
 She worked at Henderson Reeves in Whangārei between her time in London.
 Arla joined the independent bar in 2020 and is now based in Whangārei working with other lawyers and clients across the country.

 Arla has appeared in a range of civil and regulatory matters in the New Zealand courts in junior and sole counsel roles.
 She also attended several hearings in the English courts as an instructing solicitor.